connor-mccarthy/website/content/en/docs/components/pipelines/v2/components/lightweight-python-components.md

 weight = 1
 +++

 The easiest way to get started authoring components is by creating a Lightweight Python Component.
-We saw an example of the `say_hello` Lightweight Python Components in the [Hello World][hello-world-pipeline] pipeline.
-Let's take a look at another Lightweight Python Component that adds two numbers together:
+We saw an example of a Lightweight Python Component with `say_hello` in the [Hello World pipeline example][hello-world-pipeline].
+Here is another Lightweight Python Component that adds two integers together:

 ```python
 from kfp import dsl